freakypie/django-viewgroups/README.md

 in viewsets to your own project and modify them as needed, or make your own from scratch.

+Django Viewgroups also relies on `django-crispy-forms`.
+If you don't plan on overriding the templates, you'll want to install that as well.

 # Getting Started

 Import ViewSet to make a basic set of views for a particular model